Joe Schilling

 Joseph Francis Schilling (born January 13, 1984) is an American professional Muay Thai kickboxer and mixed martial artist who most recently competed for Bellator Kickboxing in the Middleweight division, and in the Middleweight division for Bellator MMA.
 He was released from Bellator in October 2020 after the Mohegan Tribe Department of Athletic Regulations refused to grant him a license to fight.

-Known for his use of elbows to cut opponents and nicknamed "Stitch 'em Up", Schilling began fighting professionally in 2006 and was a two-time national titlist before defeating Kaoklai Kaennorsing to become the WBC Muaythai Interim World Light Heavyweight Champion in 2011.
+Known for his use of elbows to cut opponents and nicknamed "Stitch 'em Up", Schilling began fighting professionally in 2006 and was a two-time national titlist before defeating Kaoklai Kaennorsing to become the WBC Muay Thai Interim World Light Heavyweight Champion in 2011.
 His profile further increased the following year when he engaged in a controversial rivalry with Simon Marcus.

-As of November 1, 2018, he is ranked the #7 middleweight kickboxer in the world by Combat Press.
+As of November 1, 2018, he was ranked the #7 middleweight kickboxer in the world by media outlet Combat Press; the ranking is not reflective of any official sanctioned sports body.

+Schilling gained notoriety for a 2021 bar altercation where he assaulted a fellow patron.
+Schilling was later acquitted of charges of battery and negligence, on account of Florida's "stand your ground" law.

 Background

 Born and raised in Dayton, Ohio, Schilling was raised by a single mother alongside two other siblings.
 A troublesome child, Schilling was expelled from four different schools and took up Muay Thai at 15 years old, hoping that it would give him direction and focus.
 After being kicked out of the family home at 17, he worked odd jobs and began his fighting career in local Toughman Contests while living in a small property that his grandmother owned with his brother Kevin.
 After his grandmother died, Schilling moved to Los Angeles, California where he found work as a personal trainer at a YMCA.
 He met his future trainer and business partner Mark Komuro while training at the LA Boxing Club, in downtown Los Angeles.
 When that gym shut down, the pair moved to a spartan gym situated in a dilapidated structure that had formerly housed the Lincoln Heights city jail, with Schilling being announced at fights as fighting out of "The Jail."
 In keeping with that theme, when Schilling and Komuro decided to open their own gym, they were inspired to name it after the exercise area in prison, and in 2007 they opened The Yard, a Muay Thai gym located in Lincoln Heights.